 Intimacy Throughout Life: A Catholic Perspective

 Join a guided conversation around the C21 Resources Spring 2014 issue that addresses intimacy in its expansive meaning.
-Not only will the workshop explore the culturally predominant understanding of intimacy as the closeness of a sexual relationship, but it also will examine intimacy between generations, in families, among friends, and with God.
+Not only does this course explore the culturally predominant understanding of intimacy as the closeness of a sexual relationship, but it also examines intimacy between generations, in families, among friends, and with God.

 Check the course schedule for future offerings of this course.

 - Study aide that guides participants through the assignments;

 - Weekly questions for discussion and reflection; and

 All STM Online: Crossroads courses include these features: